Can You Register Your Car Without Insurance?

 Driver’s License or State ID

-A valid form of identification is required to prove that you're legally allowed to own and register a vehicle in the state.
-Most states accept a standard driver’s license or state-issued ID.
+Bring valid identification to show you can legally own and register a vehicle in your state.
+Your driver's license or state-issued ID card will work fine.

 insuranceCheck icon